-The ADV7181B analog front end comprises three 9-bit ADCs that digitize the analog video signal before applying it to the standard definition processor.
-The analog front end employs differential channels to each ADC to ensure high performance in mixed-signal applications.
+The ADV7183B analog front end comprises three 10-bit ADCs that digitize the analog video signal before applying it to the standard definition processor.
+The analog front end uses differential channels to each ADC to ensure high performance in mixed-signal applications.

-The front end also includes a 6-channel input mux that enables multiple video signals to be applied to the ADV7181B.
-Current and voltage clamps are positioned in front of each ADC to ensure that the video signal remains within the range of the converter.
-Fine clamping of the video signals is performed downstream by digital fine clamping within the ADV7181B.
+The front end also includes a 12-channel input mux that enables multiple video signals to be applied to the ADV7183B.
+Current and voltage clamps are positioned in front of each ADC to ensure the video signal remains within the range of the converter.
+Fine clamping of the video signals is performed downstream by digital fine clamping within the ADV7183B.
 The ADCs are configured to run in 4× oversampling mode.

-STANDARD DEFINITION PROCESSOR
+STANDARD DEFINITION PROCESSOR (SDP)

-The ADV7181B is capable of decoding a large selection of baseband video signals in composite, S-Video, and component formats.
-The video standards supported by the ADV7181B include PAL B/D/I/G/H, PAL60, PAL M, PAL N, PAL Nc, NTSC M/J, NTSC 4.43, and SECAM B/D/G/K/L. The ADV7181B can automatically detect the video standard and process it accordingly.
+The ADV7183B is capable of decoding a large selection of baseband video signals in composite, S-Video, and component formats.
+The video standards supported include PAL B/D/I/G/H, PAL60, PAL M, PAL N, PAL Nc, NTSC M/J, NTSC 4.43, and SECAM B/D/G/K/L. The ADV7183B can automatically detect the video standard and process it accordingly.

-The ADV7181B has a 5-line, superadaptive, 2D comb filter that gives superior chrominance and luminance separation when decoding a composite video signal.
+The ADV7183B has a 5-line, superadaptive, 2D comb filter that gives superior chrominance and luminance separation when decoding a composite video signal.
 This highly adaptive filter automatically adjusts its processing mode according to video standard and signal quality with no user intervention required.
-Video user controls such as brightness, contrast, saturation, and hue are also available within the ADV7181B.
+Video user controls such as brightness, contrast, saturation, and hue are also available within the ADV7183B.

-The ADV7181B implements a patented adaptive digital linelength tracking (ADLLT) algorithm to track varying video line lengths from sources such as a VCR.
-ADLLT enables the ADV7181B to track and decode poor quality video sources such as VCRs, noisy sources from tuner outputs, VCD players, and camcorders.
-The ADV7181B contains a chroma transient improvement (CTI) processor that sharpens the edge rate of chroma transitions, resulting in sharper vertical transitions.
+The ADV7183B implements a patented adaptive digital line-length tracking (ADLLT) algorithm to track varying video line lengths from sources.
+ADLLT enables the ADV7183B to track and decode poor quality video sources such as VCRs, noisy sources from tuner outputs, VCD players, and camcorders.
+The ADV7183B contains a chroma transient improvement (CTI) processor that sharpens the edge rate of chroma transitions, resulting in sharper vertical transitions.

-The ADV7181B can process a variety of VBI data services such as closed captioning (CC), wide screen signaling (WSS), copy generation management system (CGMS), EDTV, Gemstar $1\times/2\times$, and extended data service (XDS).
-The ADV7181B is fully Macrovision certified; detection circuitry enables Type I, II, and III protection levels to be identified and reported to the user.
+The ADV7183B can process a variety of VBI data services, such as closed captioning (CC), wide screen signaling (WSS), copy generation management system (CGMS), EDTV, Gemstar $1\times/2\times$, and extended data service (XDS).
+The ADV7183B is fully Macrovision certified; detection circuitry enables Type I, II, and III protection levels to be identified and reported to the user.
 The decoder is also fully robust to all Macrovision signal inputs.